MicrosoftDocs/appcenter-docs/docs/test-cloud/rest-api.md

 We've decided to create a highly detailed one.
 We hope you find this useful and informative!

-### Steps
+## Steps
-1. [Create a new test run](https://openapi.appcenter.ms/#/test/test_createTestRun) using the POST Method.
-Once the request is sent, you'll recieve a **test run ID** in the Response Header.
-You should save that ID for reference.
+1. Use the [create test run POST method](https://openapi.appcenter.ms/#/test/test_createTestRun) to receive a **test run ID** which you'll use later.
+You should save that ID for using the Response Header.

 **Sample Request** https://api.appcenter.ms/v0.1/apps/MSKASANI/DroidAppSampleXamarin/test_runs
 ![Screenshot demonstrating API usage](images/test-runs-api.png)